 - Recognize the causes and reasons behind your parents’ abusive behavior

 - Embrace and be grateful for the good things in your life

 In her article, Ms. Bear goes into detail on each of these tips and how they can help you, as a caregiver, to understand, tolerate and deal with the senior person you are caring for – who is most likely your elderly parent.

 How Do You Deal With Difficult Elderly Parents?

 If you are struggling with caring for your parents in their old age who also happen to be difficult and abusive on a regular basis – then please understand that you are more than likely not the target in their anger and frustration.
 Although it certainly does often seem that way!

-There are multiple factors involved that cause elderly individuals so much angst and they can range from…
+There are multiple risk factors involved that cause an older person so much mental anguish and they can range from…

-- Physical and mental illness such as Stroke, Parkinson’s, Dementia, Alzheimer’s, Chronic Pain, Depression, Anxiety, Borderline Personality Disorder and other medical conditions.
+- Physical and mental problems such as Stroke, Parkinson’s, Dementia, Alzheimer’s, Chronic Pain, Depression, Anxiety, Borderline Personality Disorder and other medical conditions.